 Getting Files from the Browser

 A VirtualUI web-enabled application has the ability to open files from the own application environment, as usual, by using the standard file system dialog.
-But if the developer sets VirtualUI.StdDialogs to false, when a user calls the application from the browser and wants to open a file, a special dialog box will appears to allow a file upload.
+But if the developer sets VirtualUI.StdDialogs to false, when a user calls the application from the browser and wants to open a file, a special dialog box will appear to allow a file upload.